ssddanbrown/inlets/README.md

 ##### Digital Ocean

-If you are a Digital Ocean user and use `doctl` then you can provision a host with [./hack/provision-digitalocean.sh](./hack/provision-digitalocean.sh).
+If you're a DigitalOcean user and use `doctl` then you can provision a host with [./hack/provision-digitalocean.sh](./hack/provision-digitalocean.sh).
 Please ensure you have configured `droplet.create.ssh-keys` within your `~/.config/doctl/config.yaml`.

+DigitalOcean will then email you the IP and root password for your new host.
+You can use it to log in and get your auth token, so that you can connect your client after that.

 ##### Scaleway